iconindicators/appindicators/README.md

     for dirs in indicator*; do if [ ! -f $dirs/src/$dirs/indicatorbase.py ]; then ln -sr indicatorbase/src/indicatorbase/indicatorbase.py $dirs/src/$dirs/indicatorbase.py; fi ; done;
 ```

-which will create a symbolic link to `indicatorbase.py` for all the indicators.
+which creates a symbolic link to `indicatorbase.py` for all the indicators.
+The symbolic links are also required when running under `Geany` and `Eclipse`.

 To run `indicatortest`:

-TODO Need to mention that running an indicator from the source tree will
-create a venv called venv_run.

 TODO Perhaps make this into a script...at least then can make use of tools/utils.py
 If a script is written, how to incorporate additional packages for lunar et al to be installed?